hoangduytran/blender-manual/manual/editors/video_sequencer/preview/display/display_mode.rst

 Display Mode
 ************

-Using this pop-over, you can choose between displaying the preview image or a scope that visualizes its color distribution.
+Using this pop-up, you can choose between displaying the preview image or a scope that visualizes its color distribution.